Join with us! We can better achieve your mission and ours by working together! Become a Member Group Today!

-Too often, the conservation community works myopically, focused only on their organization goals and do not plan or implement strategy as a movement.
+Too often, we in the conservation community work myopically, we focus only on their organization goals and do not plan or implement strategy as a movement.
 This can make us less effective.
 This can make us hyper-focused on the burning tree and not see the forest fire.
 ESC provides a forum to bring organizations together to protect the ESA and the wildlife that depends upon it.

 Join the Endangered Species Coalition

-- Coordination of national, regional and local campaigns to protect endangered species and habitat
+- Coordinate national, regional, and local campaigns to protect endangered species and habitat

-- Assistance from the ESC’s regional field staff in coordinating endangered species events and activities on the ground
+- Coordinate joint endangered species events and activities on the ground via ESC’s regional field staff

-- Assistance for local groups to bring your issues and concerns to the national level with access to national decision makers and conservation organizations and by highlighting in our publications, like our Top 10 Report
+- Assist local groups in bringing issues and concerns to the national level with access to national decision-makers and conservation organizations and by highlighting member groups’ work in our publications, like our Top 10 Report

-- Suggested text for electronic email alerts on urgent endangered species issues, with suggested actions to take, sample letters, talking points, etc.
+- Suggest text for electronic email alerts on urgent endangered species issues, with suggested actions to take, sample letters, talking points, etc.

-- Citizen guides, factsheets and other materials to inform you and your members about important endangered species issues
+- Create citizen guides, factsheets and other materials to inform you and your members about important endangered species issues

 We live in a stressful era and are working hard to protect what we love with limited time and resources.
 Working together in a trusting relationship is the only way we will succeed.
 Your organization is a vital member of the Endangered Species Coalition.
 Member organizations and the Endangered Species Coalition promise to work together to save threatened and endangered species by advocating for wildlife, sharing information and expertise, and participating and partnering in one another’s endangered species related activities.
 The opposition has Fox News.
 We have each other.
 Together we can create a powerful echo chamber of our own.